its-MG/DatathonCh1/README.md

-# How do I run it in my machine ?!
+# How do I run it on my machine ?!

 - Start with downloading the .ipynb file and the zip file ( dataset )
 - Unizip the dataset file